Loads and returns a specific object in the scene source.

 The class of object to load.

-A new SceneKit object containing the requested scene source entry, or
+A new SceneKit object (of the specified class) containing the requested scene source entry, or

 nil if no such object exists in the scene source.

 SceneKit recognizes objects of the following classes in scene files:

 Each object in a scene file has an identifier that is unique for its class.
 These identifiers are determined by the software that created the scene file—for example, they may be descriptive names assigned by an artist using 3D authoring tools.
 For SceneKit classes with a name property (such as nodes and geometries), the name of an object loaded from a scene file is based on its identifier in the scene file.

 If you don’t have the identifier for an object you want to load, use the

 identifiers method to find the identifiers for objects in a scene file.
 You can also see the identifier for each object in a scene file when viewing it in Xcode’s scene editor.